tari/taricorp.net/content/2017/async-io.md

 So use a thread pool without a fixed size, spawning threads when there are no idle ones available.

+---

+Even better: spawn more threads when utilization is low.
+You need to be able to measure utilization though.

+On Linux, /proc/n/task enumerates threads, task/n/stat gives CPU statistics, including run state (Running, Sleeping, D for uninterruptible, Zombie).
+You could sample this for workers and look at whether they're runnable but not running (need to know how many CPUs you have an compare to the number of runnable threads I guess).
+If too many threads are runnable at any given time, stop spawning threads and instead queue requests (or shed load!).
+See kernel Documentation/filesystesm/proc.txt (Table 1-2).

+It may also be possible to use cgroups for this, creating a cgroup might be useful so the kernel does CPU accounting for you.
+Have a look at cgroups(7), kernel Documentation/cgroup-v1/cpuacct.txt

+This is of course not portable.
+Would need some work there.

+---

 This has a cost in stacks, since reusing a thread that has used a larger amount of stack will have memory committed to those stacks which is not in use.
 Periodically stop threads to free memory, or madvise to free it or something.